yagmursagdic/holiday-program-platform/TermService/termservice/README.md

 - **Messaging**: Apache Kafka

-Micronaut was chosen for its fast startup time, low memory footprint, and modularity.
-Kafka is used for asynchronous event communication.
+Micronaut is chosen for its fast startup time, low memory footprint, and excellent support for microservice architecture.
+Kafka is used for asynchronous, event-driven communication.

 ---